A Mixture-of-Experts Framework for Practical Hybrid-Quantum Models in Credit Card Fraud Detection: Introduction

 Fraudulent transactions are rare and continuously evolving, making accurate detection highly challenging.
 Financial transaction data is high-dimensional and complex, encompassing temporal, relational, and heterogeneous features, which can limit the effectiveness of classical machine learning models \cite{zaffar2023,Breskuvien2024}.
 Traditional approaches are often vulnerable to adversarial attacks, where fraudsters manipulate their behavior to evade detection \cite{AlDaoud2025}.
 At the same time, interpretability and regulatory compliance remain essential, as financial institutions must explain detection decisions to both regulators and customers to maintain trust \cite{Aljunaid2025, erneviien2024}.
 The consequences of detection errors are substantial: false declines are projected to cost merchants \$430 billion globally - approximately 75 times higher than actual fraud losses \cite{FICO2024} - and around 1 in 15 consumers are affected by fraud-driven declines \cite{Javelin2018}.
 Nearly 40\% of cardholders abandon their card after a false decline, and 20\% of cards show no activity for six months following such events \cite{Javelin2015}.
 These findings underscore the urgent need for more accurate and robust fraud detection systems.

 Quantum models such as variational quantum circuits and quantum kernel methods demonstrate potential to capture complex structures in transaction data and improve the detection of rare fraud cases \cite{Grossi2022,Kyriienko2022}.
+Reference \cite{Grossi2022} in particular identifies complementarity between quantum and classical methods as a potential source of advantage in binary classification and fraud detection problems.
+Specifically, it is emphasized that quantum and classical models could detect different relationships or structures in the data, and that this difference could itself be exploited in a hybrid setting.
 By enriching feature representations, quantum algorithms may achieve stronger separation between legitimate and fraudulent behaviors \cite{Havlek2019}.
 Quantum machine learning models also offer advantages in generalisation and the efficient handling of high-dimensional feature spaces, which can lead to more expressive and robust decision boundaries \cite{Caro2022, Huang2021, Biamonte2017}.
 Furthermore, hybrid quantum and classical frameworks present a promising direction for scalable fraud detection systems that can adapt to evolving attack strategies while potentially enabling faster processing over large datasets \cite{Cardaioli2025, Ubale2025}.

 Our main contributions are two.
 First, an improved version of the Guided Quantum Compressor model where we introduce a classification head to provide a confidence interval, use a different ansatz from the initially proposed, and calibrate the confidence interval to achieve better results in credit card fraud detections with details found in section \ref{sec:overview}.
 The second contribution is the use of a quantum-classical mixture-of-experts to achieve a method for low-latency classification with quantum-classical hybrids in quantum devices with low clock speeds that achieves results comparable to models like XGBoost.

 Section~\ref{sec:experiments} reports our empirical results using a publicly available European credit card fraud dataset, including the complete pipeline from data preprocessing to model training and evaluation.
 Finally, Section~\ref{sec:discussion} discusses our findings, outlines current limitations, and highlights open research directions for future work.